-Jen Murphy, Head of Channel Sales, led the discussion featuring Mikael Austin, Charlotte Mastantuono, Carolyn Parrish, and Lexi Paulin.
+Jen Murphy (far left in photo), Head of Channel Sales, led the discussion featuring Account Executives (from left to right) Charlotte Mastantuono, Mikael Austin, and Carolyn Parrish.

 Mikael, an Account Executive, highlighted how women are often overlooked as subject matter experts in meetings: “if people don’t look at you, it can make you question yourself… they’ll ask questions to the man next to me even if he doesn’t have the answer.”
 She added, “At Cockroach, I actually feel very different… they listen to me.”